Scenically very varied alpine pasture and lake hike on forest roads and well-marked paths; a secured passage.

-Back on the gravel road, which leads left to a transmitter after joining with the ascent route – before this, you turn right onto hiking trail no. 16, which once again passes underneath power lines and descends through the forest to the huts of the Oberackeralm Meadow (930 m).
-Continue along the forest road to the Unterackeralm Meadow (840 m), from which you descend to the right along the narrow Ackerweg path into the Acker Ravine.
-On the other side, continue along a forest road to the junction of the Valerieweg Trail, which leads up from Unterburgau on the southern shore of Lake Attersee.
-Take this trail to the right to the nearby meadows of the Moosalm (772 m).
-There you meet Stage 3 of the Salzkammergut BergeSeen Trail, which you follow to the left – i.e., in the opposite direction.
-Forest road no. 804 leads over a forest saddle to the Lasseralmbach Stream and – turning left below the former Lasserlam – descends to Unterburgau am Attersee (472 m), where you cross the state highway.
+Back on the gravel road, which after the junction of the ascent route leads left to a transmitter – before that you turn right onto hiking trail no. 16, which again passes under the power line and leads down in the forest to the hut of Oberackeralm (930 m).
+Then continue on the forest road to Unterackeralm (840 m), from where you descend right on a narrow field path into the Ackergraben.
+Beyond that on a forest road to the junction of the Valerieweg, which leads up from Unterburgau on the southern shore of Lake Attersee.
+On this you walk right to the nearby meadow of the Moosalm (772 m).
+There, you join the 3rd stage of the Salzkammergut BergeSeen Trail, which you follow to the left – i.e. in the opposite direction.
+The forest road marked no. 804 leads over a forest saddle to the Lasseralmbach and – branching left below the former Lasseralm – down to Unterburgau at Lake Attersee (472 m), where you cross the federal road.

 Further information at trail.salzkammergut.at